menu

 Occupations and Workforce

-Berlin is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Berlin is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Berlin who work in office and administrative support (14.87%), sales jobs (13.55%), and food service (8.84%).
+Because occupations involving physical labor dominate the local economy, Berlin is generally considered to be a blue-collar town.
+39.16% of the Berlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Berlin is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Berlin who work in sales jobs (14.24%), office and administrative support (9.91%), and personal care services (8.51%).

 Setting & Lifestyle

-As is often the case in a small town, Berlin doesn't have a public transportation system that people use for their commute.
+Berlin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics